mattjw/docker-images/README.md

-# docker-python-java8
-Docker image that contains Python, the Poetry python packager, and Java 1.8.
+# Docker image with Python and Java 8 support for CircleCI pipelines

+This image is:

+- intended for use in CircleCI pipelines
+- to build Python projects
+- using the Poetry packager
+- with a Java 8 (1.8) runtime environment